The Theory

 Self-action

-An agent acts on itself.
-Self-maintenance at level n is realized as a coordinated pattern of inter-component interactions at level n−1.
+An agent maintains itself through Action (§8).
+At level n, that self-maintenance is realized as a coordinated pattern of inter-component interactions at level n−1.
 The cell maintains itself because its organelles inter-act; organelles because their molecules do; molecules because their atoms do; atoms because their constituent Mass-interactions do.

-A Protocol is the internal process of an interaction.
+A Propagation is the internal process of an interaction.
 The HOW.
+(Revised in v0.13 — formerly "Computation"; retired because the mark is not computed.)

 Examples